 What are his or her direct and indirect responsibilities for membership, development, communication, facilities, finances, education and programming, life cycle, ritual, cemetery, events management, committees and board relations, general administration, external community, and human resources?
 This question deals with the executive director's scope of responsibilities.

-What is his or her responsibility with regard to the board, and the executive committee (officer group), and other committees?
+What is his or her responsibility to the board, and the executive committee (officer group), and other committees?
 This question relates to governance issues.

-What are the salary, benefit, and compensation package?
-The package needs to be fair, and reflect the requirements of the position and the marketplace.
-NATA has some summary salary and benefit information that is periodically updated and is available to posting congregations and to individuals.
+What is the salary, benefits, and compensation package?
+The package needs to be fair and reflect the requirements of the position and the marketplace.
+NATA has posted on its website NATA Compensation Benefits Reports from 2011 to 2019.

 Often, the temple president appoints the search committee and designates a chair.
 Potential committee members should be made aware of the time frame for the search and the time commitment to the process before agreeing to serve on the committee.
 It is possible that the executive director search will take months to complete.
 The leadership may want to consider an alternate short-term plan for managing the synagogue during this search process if it is delayed.
 NOTE: the process may include a request for candidates interested in short-term, interim work.